Network-Irreducible Multiparty Entanglement in Quantum Matter

 In this Letter, we show that the GME of ground or Gibbs states of local Hamiltonians is typically dominated by an area (boundary) law contribution.
 First, we quantify the area law in the case of a family of GME monotones that includes the genuine multiparty negativity (GMN)~\cite{Guhne2011,Hofmann2014}.
-Subsequently, we propose that a systematic way to extract the ``truly collective'' multiparty entanglement lies in a more recent notion of GME that arose in quantum information and quantum foundations: Genuine Network Multiparty Entanglement (GNME)~\cite{navascues2020genuine,kraft2021quantum,luo2021new}.
+This constitutes a limitation of GME as key universal properties of a state/phase are typically encoded in terms that are subleading to the area law, and one needs to devise ways to extract them, such as the topological entropy built from a linear combination of entropies~\cite{Eisert2010AreaLaw}.
+As these subtraction methods come with fundamental limitations (such as the lack of an operational meaning), we argue that a systematic way to extract the ``truly collective'' multiparty entanglement lies in a more recent notion of GME that arose in quantum information and quantum foundations: Genuine Network Multiparty Entanglement (GNME)~\cite{navascues2020genuine,kraft2021quantum,luo2021new}.
 It applies to general mixed states and for an arbitrary number of parties.
 In the tripartite case, one asks whether a state can be prepared by sharing bipartite resources between the parties.
 Viewing each party as a node, this represents a triangle quantum network with bipartite connections.
 Although the above VBS states can be prepared with such a network, it is not possible to do so for all states.
 An example is a GHZ/cat state $\vert000\rangle+\vert111\rangle$, or multiple copies thereof (Fig.~\ref{fig:network}b).
 We argue that contrary to the GME, the GNME in typical ground or Gibbs states has sub-area-law scaling.
 We then develop tools to quantify the GNME.
 First, we consider the so-called inflation protocols~\cite{navascues2020genuine} that leverage semi-definite programming (SDP) to certify that a state has GNME.
 This approach yields strong results for a small number of qubits, but becomes more challenging as the Hilbert space dimension grows.
 Second, we develop optimization methods that allow us to obtain a strong upper bound to the distance between a given state and the convex set of network states.

 We benchmark our methods on tripartite canonical states of 3 and 6 qubits as well as 4-partite states of 8 qubits, yielding strong bounds on the white-noise robustness of GHZ, W, and Dicke states.
 A simple, yet non-trivial result is that the 3-qubit W-state $\ket{001}+\ket{010}+\ket{100}$ mixed 50\% white noise has GME but no GNME.
 Next, we investigate ground and Gibbs states of various physically relevant Hamiltonians in 1d/2d.
 We find that GNME is strongly suppressed compared to the GME, in agreement with the sub-area-law scaling of the former.
 In the 1d transverse field Ising model (TFIM), we find 1) a sharp peak of GNME near the quantum phase transition when considering adjacent parties; 2) GNME vanishes at a manifestly lower temperature than GME.
 In 2d, we discover that microscopic subregions of certain quantum spin liquids, including the paradigmatic Kitaev honeycomb model~\cite{Kitaev2006}, possess no GNME while having non-negligible GME.